-How To Train For a 5k (And Love It) + 5k Training Plan
+How To Train For a 5K: A 4-Week Training Plan For Beginners

-In this post, I’ll walk you through how to train for a 5k and succeed – even if you’re a complete running newbie.
+In this guide, I’ll walk you through how to train for a 5K and succeed – even if you’re a complete running newbie.

 How to train for a 5k 1

-It usually takes around 4 to 8 weeks to go from non-runner to completing a 5k – this might include some walking breaks depending on where you are with your training.
+It usually takes 4 to 8 weeks to go from a non-runner to completing a 5K—depending on your current fitness level; this might include some walking breaks.

-If you’ve already been working on running or have fitness from other activities, you can get 5k ready in as little as 2 or 3 weeks!
+If you’ve already been running or have built up fitness from other activities, you can get 5K ready in as little as 2 or 3 weeks!

-Whether you’ve never run before, or are a little rusty, these tips will help you get 5k ready in style:
+Whether you’ve never run before or are an experienced runner who is a little rusty, these tips will help you get 5K ready in style:

-• Start off slow and easy – it’s perfectly acceptable to walk the majority of your training runs, and burst into a gentle jog when you’re feeling up to it.
+• Start off slow and easy.
+Walking during most of your training runs and bursting into a gentle jog when you feel up to it is perfectly acceptable.
 Gradually increase the % of time spent running as you go.

-• Build up your running distance very gradually – some days you’ll find it easier, and be tempted to push farther than your training plan suggests – but restraint is important in order to avoid overtraining and injury.
+• Build up your running distance very gradually.
+Some days, you’ll find it easier and be tempted to push farther than your training schedule suggests, but restraint is important to avoid overtraining and injury.

-• Don’t worry about speed or timings at all – focus on how long you can run for, and don’t compare to others.
+• Don’t worry about running pace, race pace, or finish times: Focus on how long you can run, and don’t compare yourself to others.

-• Training with a friend or a jogging group can be a great motivator and inspire you to go running when you’re otherwise not in the mood.
+• Training with a friend or a jogging group can motivate you to run when you’re otherwise not in the mood.

-• Nothing beats the great outdoors, but a treadmill is a perfectly acceptable tool to use if it suits you better.
-Check out our Couch To 5k Treadmill Guide!
+• Nothing beats the great outdoors, but a treadmill is a perfectly acceptable tool if it suits you better.
+Check out our Couch To 5K Treadmill Guide!

-And here are 8 more practical tips for anyone following the Couch To 5k plan!
+And here are 8 more practical tips for anyone following the Couch To 5K training schedule!

 Get The Right Shoes For Your 5k

-If you’re serious about your 5k, you need a good pair of running shoes.
+If you’re serious about your 5K, you will need a good pair of running shoes.

-Check out How To Choose Running Shoes for an in-depth guide into navigating a running store!
+Check out How To Choose Running Shoes for an in-depth guide to navigating a running store.

 5 step guide to running a 5k couch to 5k